Clark Capital’s Economic Gauges

 All Cap Core U.S. Equity

-- The portfolio is positioned with approximately 67.4% in large-cap stocks and the remainder in mid/small-cap companies and cash.
+- Navigator® All Cap is fully invested with approximately 69.2% in large-cap stocks and the remainder in mid/small-cap companies and cash.

-- Albeit underweight to the benchmark, Information Technology remains the largest sector weight at 20.1%.
+- Albeit underweight to the benchmark, Information Technology remains the largest sector weight in the strategy at 23.1%.

 High Dividend Equity

-- Healthcare is the largest sector weight at 19.8% versus the benchmark weight of 17.2%.
+- Financials is the largest sector weight at 17.9%, which is underweight the benchmark at 20.1%.

 International Equity ADR

-- The portfolio is positioned with 13.6% in emerging markets with the balance in developed economies and cash.
+- Navigator® International Equity/ADR is positioned with 13.6% in emerging markets with the balance in developed economies and cash.
 Britain, France, Japan, and Switzerland are the strategy’s largest country weights, all ranging between 8% and 13%.

-- Financials, Healthcare, Industrials, and Information Technology remain our largest sector weights.
+- Consumer Discretionary, Financials, Healthcare, Industrials, and Information Technology are our largest sector weights.